ShigekiKarita/espnet/egs/just/asr1/README.md

 ## abstract

 [ESPnet: End-to-End Speech Processing Toolkit](https://arxiv.org/abs/1804.00015) is a state-of-the-art toolkit.
-As ESPnet is **end-to-end** speech-to-text library.
-You can train/recognize your own speech/text pairs more easily than [other toolkits](http://kaldi-asr.org/doc/data_prep.html).
+As ESPnet is **end-to-end** speech-to-text library, you can train/recognize your own speech/text pairs more easily than [other toolkits](http://kaldi-asr.org/doc/data_prep.html).
 This document provides how to add your own dataset in ESPnet in a very simple way.
 For practical example, we gonna add a brand new corpus [JSUT](https://sites.google.com/site/shinnosuketakamichi/publication/jsut) in this tutorial.

-you can find the final speech recogntion scripts at https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1
+You can find the final speech recogntion scripts at https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1

 ## introduction